top of page

 • The clinic meets international standards for medical facilities

-• They use modern, sterilized equipment
+• High technology and sterilized equipment

 Infection control measures